MicrosoftDocs/powerquery-docs/powerquery-docs/data-types.md

 This setting is specifically for unstructured sources.
 It helps you by automatically inspecting and detecting column types and headers based on the first 200 rows of your table.
 When this setting is enabled, Power Query automatically adds two steps to your query:

 * **Promote column headers**: Promotes the first row of the table to be the column header.
-* **Changed type**: Converts the values from the Any data type to a data type based on the inspection of the values from each column.<!--I moved this text up from the end of the section so the following procedures can be divided more clearly. -->
+* **Changed type**: Converts the values from the Any data type to a data type based on the inspection of the values from each column.

 By default, this setting is enabled.
 To disable or enable this setting, follow the steps that apply to your Power Query experience.
 <!--markdownlint-disable MD036-->